meglou752/SEM-Group-Project/Use cases/use-case-12.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 12 Produce a report on all the top 'N' populated cities in the world

 ## CHARACTERISTIC INFORMATION